Stuff Stephanie in the Incinerator

 Stuff Stephanie in the Incinerator (originally titled In Deadly Heat) is a 1989 horror-comedy written and directed by Don Nardo and distributed by Troma Entertainment.

 Premise

 A wealthy couple and their friend enter a world of sadistic fantasy games of the rich, but as they travel deeper, it becomes difficult to establish exactly what is a game and what is not.

 Tagline

 Don't throw your love away.
 Burn it.

+Reception

+For Horror Society, ”there is no real on-screen deaths.
+Literally and figuratively.
+During the fight scene, the three stab and slash at each other.
+We get fake-blood splatter here and there but no real deaths and because it is staged, we miss out.
+The film delivers on story and acting but fails at delivering any true horrific moments.
+The movie tries so hard to be a horror film when it would have been a great mystery or thriller. ’ TV guide is far more positive about the film, praising its complexity and concludes its extensive review by saying: ”Sheer nastiness has never been so much fun."